acasares/RepData_PeerAssessment1/README.md

 - The final result produced by markdown, in html format, PA1.html

 - The three figures built during the process, in png format.

+To avoid confussion, all the PA1 (Rmd,md,html) files have also been submitted as PA1_template files